Information for Health Professionals

 How can reflexology help you and your patients?

-Reflexology is an extremely popular complementary therapy which is relevant for all stages of life.
+Reflexology is a very popular complementary therapy which is suitable for all ages.
 There are a few situations, where in the best interest of the patient, reflexology would not be suitable.
 AoR reflexologists are aware of these and they are listed in our Contraindications List.

 Reflexology promotes deep relaxation, and this can be very beneficial in reducing stress levels.
-This resulting reduction in stress levels can bring an improved sense of wellbeing in clients.
+This can bring an improved sense of wellbeing in clients.

 Many people use reflexology as a way to help them manage their own wellbeing and health.
 In the NHS Long term plan section 1.38 the NHS states it wants to ‘ramp up support for people to manage their own health’.